launchdarkly/sdk-test-harness/docs/service_spec.md

 * `configuration` (object, required): SDK configuration.
 Properties are:
   * `credential` (string, required): The SDK key.
   * `startWaitTimeMs` (number, optional): The initialization timeout in milliseconds.
 If omitted or zero, the default is 5000 (5 seconds).
+  * `timeoutOk` (boolean, optional): If true, the test service should _not_ return an error for client initialization timing out (that is, a timeout is an expected condition in this test and we still want to be able to use the client).
+The default behavior is that a timeout should return a `500` error.
   * `streaming` (object, optional): Enables streaming mode and provides streaming configuration.
 Currently the test harness only supports streaming mode, so this will be inferred if it is omitted.
 Properties are
     * `baseUri` (string, optional): The base URI for the streaming service.
 For contract testing, this will be the URI of a simulated streaming endpoint that the test harness provides.
 If it is null or an empty string, the SDK should connect to the real LaunchDarkly streaming service.
   * `events` (object, optional): Enables events and provides events configuration, or disables events if it is omitted or null.
 Properties are: